flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Added text selection in text viewer for requests and responses. - [#7596](https://github.com/flutter/devtools/pull/7596)
 * Added a JSON copy experience to the JSON viewer. - [#7596](https://github.com/flutter/devtools/pull/7596)
   ![An image of the new json copy experience for the JSON viewer](./images/json_viewer_copy.png)
+* Fixed a bug where stopping and starting network recording listed requests that happened while not recording. - [#7626](https://github.com/flutter/devtools/pull/7626)

 ## Logging updates